Sotheby's autumn HK sales drop as China economy slows

-HONG KONG (Reuters) - Sotheby’s sold HK$2 billion ($258 million) worth of Asian and Chinese artwork and luxury goods in its autumn sales in Hong Kong on Tuesday, a 37 percent decline from the same period last year as the market consolidates on a weaker China economy.
+HONG KONG, Oct 9 (Reuters) - Sotheby’s sold HK$2 billion ($258 million) worth of Asian and Chinese artwork and luxury goods in its autumn sales in Hong Kong on Tuesday, a 37 percent decline from the same period last year as the market consolidates on a weaker China economy.

 The tally was also some 18 percent less than the $316 million Sotheby’s sold in its Hong Kong spring sales.